Okay, let me be clear!

 You already have a framework from which questions will be raised.

-And the textbook will treat only questions that are coming from your Waec Examination.
+And the textbook will treat only subjects and questions Waec Examination Body will set.

 Note that, before Waec recommends a textbook, it’s been thoroughly examined by experienced educators.